opendocsg/opendoc-state-courts-practice-directions/PART-18-Electronic-Filing-And-Service-For-Criminal-Proceedings.md

 ### Procedure where a gag order has been granted

-(2) In a case where the prosecution is initiated via the Integrated Criminal Case Filing and Management System (ICMS), and the prosecution applies for a gag order which is granted by the court, the following procedures must be carried out by the prosecution, after the gag order has been granted:
+(2) In a case where the prosecution is initiated via the Integrated Case Management System (ICMS), and the prosecution applies for a gag order which is granted by the court, the following procedures must be carried out by the prosecution, after the gag order has been granted:

 > (a) all necessary amendments must be made to the charge that is to be tendered to the court, so as to remove references to all information (e.g. details of a witness) as are necessary to comply with the terms of the gag order that was granted;